AdityaSuresh27/voice-assistant/README.md

 # 🗣️ Voice Assistant in Python

-A simple yet extensible Python voice assistant that can listen, speak, and perform tasks like opening websites, applications, images, and more.
+An extensible Python voice assistant that can listen, speak, and perform tasks like opening websites, applications, images, and more, with a chatbot frontend using tkinter.
 It can also translate text to multiple languages and speak the translation aloud using Text-to-Speech (TTS).

-> Possibilities are endless — this project can be extended with AI integration(which I am planning on doing), custom commands, and offline voice recognition.

 ---